JAYARAJ2014/template-example/readme.md

-## THis is an example of template driven form
+## THis is an example of Reactive form , refactored  from the master branch

 Import FormsModule to bring in directives listed below